Ferctz/BlackjackUnity/README.md

 Instances of card prefab are pooled and reused on consecutive plays.
 CardPool.cs inherits from the base pool class Pool.cs.

+Hand splitting is accounted for as scorers can have multiple hands.
+Checking for hand splitting logic would go inside of BlackjackManager.UpdateDealingState() when a scorer is dealt their second hand.

 GameSession.cs contains the serializale struct for saving a game session.
 Session data inside is saved out to persistent data path.
 Sessions are loaded on Start() of BlackjackManager.cs and saved whenever OnApplicationQuit() is fired.

 **How To Play**

-Pull down the repo, open the project using Unity 2018.4.21f1 and hit play.
+Pull down the repo, open the project using Unity 2018.4.21f1, open up Game scene under Assets/Scene/Game.unity, and hit play.